MicrosoftDocs/power-automate-docs/articles/desktop-flows/machines-silent-registration.md

    1. Applicationid: The application to use.

    1. Clientsecret: The secret of the applicationid (you can also use the certificateThumbprint).
-This input isn’t expected to be specified as an input to the command line.
+You shouldn't use this input as an input to the command line.
 See “Secure input” section to see options you can choose to provide it.

    1. Tenantid: The tenant identifier to use.